 The main attempt to replicate Zwickel and Võ (2010)’s findings on attentional prioritization from the mere presence of a person in a scene on gaze behavior was successful.
 As in Zwickel and Võ (2010) and others studies (for example Birmingham, Bischof, & Kingstone, 2008), a strong prioritization can be seen for the head of the person in the scene.
 Accordingly, the head was fixated first, before any other ROI.
 Besides that, the heads were also fixated more often, meaning that during scene presentation observers kept looking at the head.
 Consequently, no ROI was fixated longer in total than the head.
-Additionally, also in line with Zwickel and Võ (2010) referenced objects were preferenced over the object not being referenced in a given trial.
+Additionally, also in line with Zwickel and Võ (2010) referenced objects were preferred over the object not being referenced in a given trial.
 The preference for the referenced object is consistent over all measures.
 First, the object that was referenced was fixated remarkably earlier.
 Furthermore, objects were also fixated longer with more frequent fixations when they were referenced.
-Therefore, the gaze cue by the person does not only leads to more thorough processing during the whole time of scene presentation, but also guides attentional resources very early.
-All these findings together indicate a strong prioritization through the gaze cue of the person in the scene.
+Therefore, the gaze cue by the person does not only lead to more thorough processing during the whole time of scene presentation, but also guides attentional resources very early.
+All these findings together indicate a strong prioritization of objects referenced through the gaze cue of the person in the scene.
 Moreover, the consistent prioritization of the head and the referenced object indirectly suggest a link between these two regions.
 To investigate a direct relation leaving saccades from the head are examined as well.
 It is shown that saccades leaving the head are more likely to end on the referenced object.
 This underlines a direct link between the head and the referenced object.
-So far, the given results replicate all aspects Zwickel and Võ (2010) demonstrated for the presence of a person in their study.
+So far, the given results replicate all aspects Zwickel and Võ (2010) demonstrated for the presence of a person compared to a loudspeaker in their study.
 However, this replication included a top-down modulation, used photographic scenes and had considerably more power than the original study.
 Although it is unclear how the photographs changed the results compared to the computer rendered scenes, the higher power lead to more precise estimation of the effect sizes.
 Note, however, that this was not a direct but a conceptual replication, showing that Zwickel and Võ (2010) findings can be generalized from computer rendered to photographic scenes.
-Besides replicating, this study aims also at extending the line of research, generalizing it to new stimuli and at testing the pattern in gaze behavior as it was shown here against top-down modulation, specifically an instructed task prior free viewing.
+Besides replicating, this study aimed also at extending the line of research, generalizing it to new stimuli and at testing the robustness of the pattern in gaze behavior as it was shown here against top-down modulation, specifically an instructed task prior the viewing of the pictures.
 Unsurprisingly the task scores show, that observer, who knew about the free-recall task in advance perform better in recalling items.
-More interesting, viewing behavior was different depending on instruction group.
-Specifically, observer pay more attention to objects when they received the instruction prior to the viewing part, and at the same time, the head loses some of its natural salience.
+More interestingly, viewing behavior was different depending on instruction group.
+Specifically, observer pay in general more attention to objects when they received the instruction prior to the viewing part, and at the same time, the head loses some of its natural salience.
 Both findings are consistent over all measures.
-These findings suggest that observers with instruction had a more systematic gaze pattern, where they preferred task relevant objects.
+These findings suggest that observers with instruction had a more systematic gaze pattern, where they preferred all task relevant objects.
 However, no interaction between top-down modulation and reference of an object can be found.